 As I wrote in the Travel Writing blog post (July 2018), I started recording travel journals when I left Australia to backpack and work abroad for two years in 1987.
 And I kept writing journals and diaries on my daily life in England and wider travels in the UK, Europe, Asia, Middle East and Africa until I returned to live in Australia nine years later in 1996.

 Moscow and St. Petersburg, July 1993

-My 1993 Moscow-St. Petersberg travel journal was a spiral bound, A6 feint-lined notebook, perfect for slotting in my daypack.
-With 15 lines per page, by writing front and back, I could record each day's sights and adventures on 12 or so pages.
+My 1993 Moscow-St. Petersberg travel journal was a spiral-bound, A6 feint-lined notebook, perfect for slotting in my daypack.
+With 15 lines per page, I could record each day's sights and adventures on 12 or so pages by writing front and back.

-It was fun reading back through the entries, especially when, as I admitted in the Thanks for the Memories blog post (September 2018), the pages refreshed long forgotten memories.
+It was fun reading back through the entries especially when the pages refreshed long-forgotten memories, as I admitted in the Thanks for the Memories blog post (September 2018).
 For instance, the view we had from our Moscow hotel room of the Kremlin, the psychedelic ambience of St. Basil's Cathedral, or that I'd visited Lenin's Tomb and seen the great man's embalmed body.

 I would have liked to use my tourist photos.
-But as I explained in the published Seven Nights in Moscow and St. Petersburg travel piece (June 2019), the original prints and scan-to-digital copies are of variable quality and can't compete with the free-to-share digital images available from Pixabay.
+But as I explained in the published Seven Nights in Moscow and St. Petersburg travel piece (June 2019), the original prints and scan-to-digital copies are of variable quality, and they can't compete with the free-to-share digital images available from Pixabay.

 I also would have liked to include a photo of the balalaika I bought at the night of Russian folk music and dancing in St. Petersburg.
 But despite turning the attic cupboards upside down and inside out I could not find the instrument.
 (Perhaps one day I'll read of its fate in another old diary entry?)